The Cartographer's Daughter · Chapter 78

 Keep reading

-Chapter 79: The Shared Abstract
+Chapter 79: The Blank Board

 The next chapter is ready, but Sighing will wait here until you choose to continue.
 Turn autoplay on if you want a hands-free countdown at the end of future chapters.